 February was a busy month, a short one, as the geese started to fly back north and the sap started running up the maple trees, I was still finishing my after-Christmas orders and prepping for a Valentine’s vase run.
 It had been about three years since I made vases for the holiday of love, and I thought it might be fun to try again.

 I created about 15 vases using five pounds of clay each and set them up to dry.
 Then I trimmed them with a rasp carving in texture lines on their base.
 I fired them in the bisque, put a wash of red iron oxide on their bottoms, and back-wiped the oxide into the texture lines.
-I then glazed the vases with a hand-mixed glaze I have used for a time.
+I then glazed the vases with a hand-mixed glaze I had used for a time.
 I wanted these to be different and decided to try a carbon-trapping technique.

 Carbon trapping is when soot and smoke from the kiln get trapped in the glaze.
 There are many ways to bring this about.
-One can turn up the fuel intake creating soot, or create soot yourself by adding burnable to the kiln and closing it off.
+One can turn up the fuel intake, creating soot, or create soot yourself by adding burnable to the kiln and closing it off.
 This would be like the raku process, where combustibles are added to a container with a hot pot inside, and the lid is sealed to create a reduced atmosphere.

 What I wanted to test out on the whole load was what would happen if I dumped wood chips down the center exhaust hole of the updraft once the kiln reached temperature, then sealed it up and let it smoke out.
 I knew I might get some reds from copper glaze if the kiln went into heavy reduction, but beyond that, I had no clue as to what else might happen.
 Some think cone 6 is too hot for carbon trapping to work, but that was not the case, as I will demonstrate below.